Want to teach STEM?

 - Participate in workshops and field experiences

-- Commit to teach in a high-need school division for four years after graduation
+- Commit to teach in a high-need school division in Virginia for four years after graduation

 How to apply